 New Mexico‘s economy has been based in cattle ranching and farming for two centuries, and still has a significant presence with 24,700 farms in operation.
 There is a growing presence of farmers’ markets throughout the state, with more than 70 currently established.

 Specialty foods from New Mexico are sold worldwide, and chile is the most distinctive.
-New Mexico leads the nation in planted acreage and as a percent of the U.S. total.
-The state is second to California in chile production.
-The estimated value of the crop was $44.5 million in 2017.
+New Mexico is ranked first in chile production, followed by California, Arizona and Texas, in that order.
+The state also leads the nation in planted acreage and as a percent of the U.S. total.
+The estimated value of the crop was $53.7 million in 2018.
 Luna and Doña Ana Counties lead the state in chile production.

 Pecans, pistachios, and peanuts are grown and processed here and shipped all over the globe.
-New Mexico ranks second behind Georgia in pecan production, with 92 million pounds produced in 2017.
-Peanuts are also grown here and 26.6 million pounds were produced in 2017.
+New Mexico lead the nation in pecan production in 2018, with 91.1 million pounds produced.
+Peanuts are also grown here and 16.5 million pounds were produced in 2018.

 New Mexico is in the top three producing states for pistachios along with California and Arizona.
 The production of pistachios for the three states combined is 99.99% for the nation.
 Pistachio farms in New Mexico can primarily be found in Otero County.